sarahfawson/sarahfawson.github.io/readme.md

 ---------------------
  LICENSE CONDITIONS
 ---------------------

-You are completely free to use this template for your personal use or as a work for your client as long as you keep the link at the template footer pointing to us and our partner.
+This template is free to use for personal development as you keep the link at the template footer pointing to Bootstrapious.

 If you would prefer removing the backlink from the theme footer, please donate (https://bootstrapious.com/donate) to support themes' development.
 Suggested amount per template is $10.
-Also, as a bonus for donors, I can provide you the SASS files for even easier template customization.
-Drop me a line at hello@bootstrapious.com after donating.

-However you cannot redistribute the template nor its derivatives on the internet - neither for free or commercially (e.g. selling it on template marketplace).

-Thank you for understanding and respecting the license conditions.